 Encrypt Address Books

-Address book encryption has nothing to do with the data encryption used by Remote Utilities to secure data sent over the network.
-The data encryption is always on, and cannot be disabled.
-Learn more about data encryption on the Security page.
+Address book encryption is separate from the data encryption used by Remote Utilities to secure data transmitted over the network.
+Data encryption is always active and cannot be disabled.
+For more information, please visit the Security page.

-- In the Viewer window select the Tools tab and click Options:
+- In the Viewer window go to Tools and click Options:

-- If you unload an encrypted address book from your Viewer through the Address Book Manager, the corresponding address book still remains encrypted on the disc.
-You can load this book back into the Viewer provided that you didn't change your encryption password in Viewer options since you unloaded the book.
+If you unload an encrypted address book from your Viewer using the Address Book Manager, the corresponding address book file remains encrypted on the disk.
+You can load this book back into the Viewer as long as you haven't changed your encryption password in the Viewer options since unloading the book.

 Encrypted books on RU Server